 Could you survive Stunt Camp where daredevil kids jump from great heights, engage in intense combat and flip, twist and tumble like it’s the easiest thing in the world?
 Trent Roberts (Stunt Kids) is ready to assign you to a top secret, highly dangerous mission.
 For children 6+ Parents and...
 Read More

 There is a vantage point in midlife where you can examine the legacy of your childhood and face the myths that make us.
-Gina Perry (My Father the Whale) and Megan Rogers (My Heart is a Star) discuss whether it’s possible to rewrite a childhood?
-Moderated by Fiona Wright
+Gina Perry (My Father the Whale) and Megan Rogers (The Heart is a Star) discuss whether it’s possible to rewrite a childhood?
+Moderated by Fi Wright

 The story of Hong Kong has long been obscured by competing myths: to Britain, a ‘barren rock’ with no appreciable history; to China, a part of Chinese soil from time immemorial that has at last returned to the ancestral fold.
 Navigate the tense history of Hong Kong through the lens...
 Read More